sourav-bhattacharya/LZWatchDog/README.md

 -----

-First a role must be created with the appropriate permissions for custodian to act on the resources described in the policies yaml given as an example below.
+First a role must be created with the appropriate permissions for LZ Watch Dog to act on the resources described in the policies yaml given as an example below.
 For convenience, an _example policy_ is provided for this quick start guide.
-Customized AWS IAM policies will be necessary for your own custodian policies
+Customized AWS IAM policies will be necessary for your own LZ Watch Dog policies

 To implement the policy: